Webhooks

 Triggering by File Name Pattern Match

-You can configure the Webhook to only trigger when specified file name patterns are matched using the What files trigger this webhook? setting.
-The first option, All files, is the default setting; when this is selected, activity for any file will generate a message.
+You can configure the webhook to trigger when specified file name patterns are matched using the What files trigger this webhook? setting.
+The first option, All files, is the default setting, and will generate message when there is activity for any file.

-Rather than All files, you can use the Only files matching specific patterns fields to indicate file name rules for when webhook messages will be sent.
+You can instead use the Only files matching specific patterns fields to add rules that limit when webhook messages will be sent.
 Multiple patterns can be specified.
 The file name pattern matching uses the globbing syntax.
 For example, to match a CSV (Comma Separated Value) file, use *.csv

 as a pattern.